 - Quality: A quality garage door made from durable materials can withstand regular wear and tear better than a lower quality door.
 A well-constructed garage door can also stand up to the elements better.

 - Usage: How often do you use your garage door?
 Garage doors with a standard torsion spring last around 10,000 cycles.
 So, the more you open and close your garage door, the sooner you’ll need to replace the spring.
 For example, if you use your garage door two times a day, the torsion spring will last about 13 years.
 By contrast, if you use the door six times a day, you’ll need a new spring in about five years.
+Learn more about garage door springs here.

 - Environment: Where you live can affect your door’s condition.
 For example, Nebraska homeowners must prepare for severe weather events like hailstorms and strong winds.
 Any destructive weather can shorten a garage door’s lifespan.